B. Kenneth West Lifetime Achievement Award Policies and Procedures

 The nomination material should describe the candidate's attributes and achievements and provide detail into how the nominee exemplifies the principles of director professionalism: integrity, mature confidence, informed judgment, and high-performance standards.
 Nominations for the B. Kenneth West Lifetime Achievement Award should endeavor to illuminate the full scope of achievements throughout the nominee's career.

-The B. Kenneth West Lifetime Achievement Award winner is selected based on criteria that reflects NACD's standards of director professionalism:
+The B. Kenneth West Lifetime Achievement Award winner is selected based on criteria that reflect NACD's standards of director professionalism:

 Demonstrate the highest ethical standards on both a personal and professional level